 Creating a content map is the responsibility of all those professionals who oversee the performance of a website and its content.
 Stakeholders of a content map can be the content manager, content in-charge, content marketer, content strategists, and general marketing manager.

-In fact, all these professionals may have to contribute their insights while developing a result-driven content plan.
-With discussion, they can also formulate the goals and objectives that the content plan will help them fulfil, which is more often than not to increase sales.
-To derive such results, you must know how to build trust in your audience about your brand.
+All these content marketing professionals may have to contribute their insights while developing a data driven pillar content mapping.
+With discussion, they can formulate the goals and objectives that the content plan will help them fulfil.

 What Does a Content Map Contain?